LoginRadius/python-sdk/README.md

 <h6 id="GetAccountProfileByEmail-get-"> Account Profiles by Email (GET)</h6>
- This API is used to retrieve all of the profile data, associated with the specified account by email in Cloud Storage.
+ This API is used to retrieve all the profile data associated with the specified account by email in Cloud Storage.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-profiles-by-email)

  ```